-Recent projects include a commission from the Knoxville Symphony to compose a miniature solo piece for the principal tuba player Sande MacMorran, a commission from Pan Harmonia underwritten by a grant from the North Carolina Arts Council in celebration of Pan Harmonia’s 20th season to compose Rubble Becomes Art, a song cycle based on the writings of North Carolina women poets, a Harpsichord Concerto, Watercolors for symphony orchestra, and Endless Immersion, an experimental album of music for a quadraphonic environment in an art installation, premiered at the Electro-Music Festival in Asheville.
+Recent projects include Groundless, an album of post-classical electro-acoustic music, a commission from the Knoxville Symphony to compose a miniature solo piece for the principal tuba player Sande MacMorran, a commission from Pan Harmonia underwritten by a grant from the North Carolina Arts Council in celebration of Pan Harmonia’s 20th season to compose Rubble Becomes Art, a song cycle based on the writings of North Carolina women poets, a Harpsichord Concerto, and Watercolors for symphony orchestra.

 Of her album of music for string quartet entitled Glossolalia recorded by NeoQuartet and premiered at the Beijing Modern Music Festival in China in 2015, the New York magazine I Care If You Listen has written: “McKay composed music which eloquently and expertly describes the human condition. . . long, luxurious melodies. . . an album that politely refuses to be pigeonholed. . . rarely is there an album of new music so expertly performed and packaged”, and the Polish magazine Trójmiasto remarked: “The music is ecstatic and trance-inducing, strongly influencing emotions of the listener, even one who is not musically educated”.